bemasc/modern-http-proxies/draft-schwartz-httpbis-connect-tcp.md

 HTTP has used the CONNECT method for proxying TCP connections since HTTP/1.1.
 When using CONNECT, the request target specifies a host and port number, and the proxy forwards TCP payloads between the client and this destination ({{?RFC9110, Section 9.3.6}}).
 To date, this is the only mechanism defined for proxying TCP over HTTP.
 In this specification, this is referred to as a "classic HTTP CONNECT proxy".

-HTTP/3 uses a UDP transport, so the pre-existing CONNECT mechanism was not applicable.
+HTTP/3 uses a UDP transport, so it cannot be forwarded using the pre-existing CONNECT mechanism.
 To enable forward proxying of HTTP/3, the MASQUE effort has defined proxy mechanisms that are capable of proxying UDP datagrams {{?RFC9298}}, and more generally IP datagrams {{?I-D.ietf-masque-connect-ip}}.
 The destination host and port number (if applicable) are encoded into the HTTP resource path, and end-to-end datagrams are wrapped into HTTP Datagrams {{?RFC9297}} on the client-proxy path.

 ## Problems

-Classic HTTP CONNECT proxies are identified by an origin, not a URI.
-The proxy service does not have a path of its own.
-This prevents any origin from hosting multiple distinct proxy services and makes it difficult to manage a proxy service in a fashion similar to other HTTP services.
+Classic HTTP CONNECT proxies are identified by an origin.
+The proxy does not have a path of its own.
+This prevents any origin from hosting multiple distinct proxy services.

-In some circumstances, it may be possible to work around this limitation by hosting many origins on a single server IP address (i.e., virtual-hosting).
-In HTTP/1.1, the "Host" header enables such virtual-hosting by distinguishing the hostname of the proxy (in the Host header) from the hostname of the destination (in the request target).
-However, in HTTP/2 and HTTP/3, this distinction no longer exists.
-As a result, classic HTTP CONNECT proxies are not compatible with virtual-hosting in HTTP/2 or HTTP/3.
+Ordinarily, HTTP allows multiple origin hostnames to share a single server IP address and port number (i.e., virtual-hosting), by specifying the applicable hostname in the "Host" or ":authority" header field.
+However, classic HTTP CONNECT proxies use these fields to indicate the CONNECT request's destination ({{?RFC9112, Section 3.2.3}}), leaving no way to determine the proxy's origin from the request.
+As a result, classic HTTP CONNECT proxies cannot be deployed using virtual-hosting, nor can they apply the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}).

 Classic HTTP CONNECT proxies can be used to reach a target host that is specified as a domain name or an IP address.
 However, because only a single target host can be specified, proxy-driven Happy Eyeballs and cross-IP fallback can only be used when the host is a domain name.
 For IP-targeted requests to succeed, the client must know which address families are supported by the proxy via some out-of-band mechanism, or open multiple independent CONNECT requests and abandon any that prove unnecessary.